777Vidal/Premier-League-Champions-Top-Scorers/README.md

 ## Analysis & Visualisations
 ### Key Visualisations:
 1. **Did the League's Top Scorer Play for the Champion Team?**
-   - A bar chart shows how often the league's top scorer was from the champion team.
+   - Returning a % of how often the league's top scorer was from the champion team.

+2. **Proportion of Seasons with League Top Scorer in Champion Team**
+   - A pie chart showing the proportion of Top Scorers and if they won the league or not.

+3. **Positions of Champion Team's Top Scorers**
+   - A bar chart showing the distribution of positions for the champion team’s top scorers.

-2. **Positions of League Top Scorers in Champion Teams**
+4. **Positions of League Top Scorers in Champion Teams**
    - A bar chart visualising positions (e.g., ST, FW, AM) of players who were both the league's top scorer and part of the champion team.

-3. **All League Top Scorer Positions**
+5. **All League Top Scorer Positions**
    - A bar chart comparing the positions of all league top scorers, regardless of whether their team won the league.

-4. **Positions of Champion Team's Top Scorers**
-   - A bar chart showing the distribution of positions for the champion team’s top scorers.

-5. **Proportion of Seasons with League Top Scorer in Champion Team**
-   - A pie chart showing the proportion of Top Scorers and if they won the league or not.

 6. **League's Top Scorer in Champion Team Over Time**
    - A lineplot graph visualising over time if the top scorer played for the champion team.